Login with your member password below to see your content

-If you've ever thought of living in Italy then the towns of Breganze and Thiene are great options.
+If you've ever thought of living in Italy, the towns of Breganze and Thiene are great options.

-I know everybody always thinks of Rome, Florence, or Venice whenever they think of living in Italy but, although great to visit, they aren't always where you'd want to live.
+I know everybody always thinks of Rome, Florence, or Venice whenever they think of living in Italy, but although these cities are great to visit, they aren't always where you'd want to live.

-Plus the locals are really super friendly, the towns are lovely - with hills painted with vineyards and towering mountains on your doorstep.
+Plus, the locals are really friendly, and the towns are lovely, with hills painted with vineyards and towering mountains on your doorstep.